dentarg/auth0-blog/_posts/2017-03-23-brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts.markdown

 > 1 character = 8 bits

 The second key, `secret` is 48-bit.
-In my opinion, these keys are too short to be secure.
+This is simply too short to be a valid key.
 In fact, the [JSON Web Algorithms RFC 7518](https://tools.ietf.org/html/rfc7518#page-7) states that a key of the same size as the hash output (for instance, 256 bits for "HS256") or larger MUST be used with the HS256 algorithm.

-I therefore recommend that anyone trying to generate a JSON Web token should use a secret key with a size of at least 256-bit while using **HS256** as the signing algorithm, otherwise just sign your JWT with **RSA**.
-[Auth0](https://auth0.com) allows you to easily sign your JWTs with **RS256**.
+I therefore recommend that anyone trying to generate a JSON Web token and signing them with HS256 to use a properly sized secret key.
+[Auth0](https://auth0.com) secret keys are 512 bits in length and not susceptible to this type of brute force attack.
+Additionally, Auth0 allows you to easily sign your JWTs with **RS256**.

 ## Using Auth0 to sign JWT with RS256

 With [Auth0](https://auth0.com), you can easily generate JWTs for authentication and authorization.
+By default, we use HS256 to sign the JWTs generated, but we also allow customs to use RS256 if their use case calls for it.
 The [Auth0 Lock](https://auth0.com/docs/libraries/lock) library returns a signed JWT that you can store on the client side and use for future requests to your APIs.

+In the vast majority of use cases you would never need to change the signing algorithm, but on the off chance that you do, let's see how to accomplish it with Auth0.

 Create a client on the [dashboard](https://manage.auth0.com) like so: